muhamuttaqien/AI-Lab/README.md

 ![](./ai-programming/ai-walpaper.jpg)

 The best way to get deeper into AI technology is to get hands-on with it.
-In 2019-2020, I have an enthusiastic plan to conduct experiments with various deep learning applications based on Computer Vision (CV), Natural Language Processing (NLP) and Reinforcement Learning (RL) technologies.
+In 2019-2020, I have an enthusiastic plan to conduct experiments with numerous and diverse deep learning applications based on Computer Vision (CV), Natural Language Processing (NLP) and Reinforcement Learning (RL) technologies.
 Learning-by-doing.
 Below is the list I envision:

 ## CV Applications
 ```text